Email FacebookTwitterMenu burgerClose thin

 Certified Senior Advisor Qualifications

-To achieve the CSA designation individuals must pass a demanding exam and uphold an ethical standard that’s in the best interest of seniors’ welfare and protection of their health.
-All criteria and standards are set by the CSA Certification Council.
-For a professional to qualify for this certification they must meet the CSA Certification Council’s following criteria:
+To achieve the CSA designation, individuals must pass a demanding exam and uphold an ethical standard that’s in the best interest of seniors’ welfare and protection of their health.
+All criteria and standards are set by the Society of Certified Senior Advisors.

 • Complete a candidate profile based on their accurate information